 We rely on funding from the Irish Government’s Emigrant Support Programme, the Irish Episcopal Council for Emigrants, religious congregations, businesses and individuals to continue helping the vulnerable groups of people we work with; older Irish people, Irish prisoners and Irish Travellers.
 We’re also raising money for our general outreach programme for younger Irish immigrants.

 Is there a particular cause you’re interested in supporting?
 You can pick from the list provided when donating, or if you’re happy for us to allocate your donation where there is need, select ‘any project’ from the list.

 If you decide to tick the box that says “join our mailing list”, we’ll keep you updated with our work, and how your donation helps change lives.

-We will never give your information to other companies or individuals, without your written permission.
+We will never give your information to other organisations or individuals, without your written permission.

 You are free to unsubscribe for our mailing list at anytime.

 We accept donations by cheque, to donate send your cheque (made payable to Irish Chaplaincy) to:

 You will receive an email from PayPal, or your card provider.
 You can also request a copy from us at anytime.